0x4P3/0x4P3.github.io/_posts/2024-08-22-File_Format-PE-Header-I.md

 tags: [PE]
 ---

-## PE Header: DOS Header
+## PE Header: MS DOS Header

 ![PE Illustration](/images/2024-08-22-File_Format-PE-Header-I/1.jpg)

-The PE file format starts with DOS header.
-The DOS header has been part of PE file format since v2 of MS-DOS operating system, but still have been kept for backward compatibility.
+The PE file format starts with MS DOS header.
+The MS DOS header has been part of PE file format since v2 of MS-DOS operating system, but still have been kept for backward compatibility.

 **Example:** If older OS like MS-DOS tries to load newer executable, the system will output error message from MS DOS Stub to prevent crash.
 The MS DOS Stub will be covered in next section.